jimthompson5802/spark-docker-cluster/README.md

 To run the cluster with `kubernetes` go to `spark-cluster/k8s` and follow [these instructions](spark-cluster/k8s).

+_Setup described in this section does not consider security and resiliency requirements and is suitable only for demonstration purposes._

 ## Web UI Sample Pages
 ### \>\> Screen shots of Pyspark Jupyter Notebook Server (`http://localhost:8888`) \<\<
 ### Jupyter Notebook Home Page